 When customer service refused the refund, and explained all what the crone had, she insisted on going to the Electronics Department to ask there.
 They repeated the same information.
 She is still having trouble understanding why they will not take it back.
 In her mind, if one store does it, all stores should.

 This is the age where the differences are really starting to show.
 As people grow up there are certain milestones and rights of passage.
-I explain the differences to the maiden, and assure her brain is just growing at a different rate.
+I explain the differences to the maiden, and assure her, her brain is just growing at a different rate.
 There are many things she will be able to do – she just might have to wait a little longer, be a little older, practice a little longer.
 Some things she might not be able to do.
 But she isn’t the only one.

 At this point I need to let her know that driving is one of those activities that she will likely need to wait a little longer to do.